jportella93/jon-portella-blog/content/blog/avoid-headaches-with-static-code-analysis-tools/index.md

 ---
 title: Avoid Headaches with Static Code Analysis Tools
-spoiler: Learn to avoid headaches with Static Code Analysis Tools, in one minute.
+spoiler: 'Learn to avoid headaches with Static Code Analysis Tools, in one minute.'
-date: "2021-03-16T13:44:11.170Z"
+date: '2021-03-16T13:44:11.170Z'
+hasNewsletterBeenSent: true
 ---

 #### Or how Static Code Analysis Tools make your life and prevent headaches